 |Fundraising Manager||11,100 SGD||+30%|

 |Healthcare Social Worker||2,770 SGD||-68%|

 |Volunteer Coordinator||3,260 SGD||-62%|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Singapore earn 5% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Singapore is 5% on average across all career fields.

 A good and competitive compensation would range anywhere between 7,790 SGD and 8,840 SGD.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Community Service Manager in Singapore is ranges from 6,460 SGD to 8,840 SGD.
+The base salary for a careers like Community Service Manager in Singapore ranges from 6,460 SGD to 8,840 SGD.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023